masterSunflowers/mastersunflowers.github.io/_posts/2025-01-21-transformers.md

 ## Training phase

 For a training sample with input is “I am mastersunflowers” and the expected output is “Toi la bac thay hoa huong duong”.
-For simplicity, assume tokenizer will tokenize sentence as follow: “<start>”,  “I",  “am",  “master", “sun", “flowers", “<end>” and “<SOS>”, “Toi", “la", “bac", “thay", “hoa", “huong”, “duong", “<EOS>”.
+For simplicity, assume tokenizer will tokenize sentence as follow: “<SOS>”,  “I",  “am",  “master", “sun", “flowers", “<EOS>” and “<SOS>”, “Toi", “la", “bac", “thay", “hoa", “huong”, “duong", “<EOS>”.

-### What happens in encoder?
+### What happens in the encoder layer?

-The input, as introduced at Embedding Layer part, will be embedding into a 7 *`d_embedding` matrix, then the input also through Position Encoding layer, which produce also a 7* `d_embedding` matrix, each row will contains a value that can represent the postion of input token.
+The input, as introduced at Embedding Layer part, will be embedding into a `7 *d_embedding` matrix, then the input also through Position Encoding layer, which produce also a `7* d_embedding` matrix, each row will contains a value that can represent the postion of input token.

 I will annotate the input is `X`, the embedding `X` is `X_e`, the postion is `X_p`, so, the matrix to push into first sub-layer of encoder is